appacademy/jump-start/part2/part2.md

 * `#none?`
 * Based on the **return value** of the block!
 Think of it like a function.

-Readings or Examples Links (in case you get stuck or need help.):
+Readings link with Examples (in case you get stuck or need help):
 * [Boolean Enumerable Methods Reading](boolean-enumerable-methods.md)

 ### Advanced enumerables
 * `#times`
 * `#map`

-Readings or Examples Links (in case you get stuck or need help.):
+Readings link with Examples (in case you get stuck or need help):
 * [Advanced Enumerables Reading](advanced-enumerables.md)

 Exercises: